lawrence501/5e-cli/specialisations.md

 Your relics may have up to 7 affixes on them.
 When you first acquire this 7th affix, you choose it from the relic's thematic pool.
 Additionally, when upgrading affixes in the future, this 7th affix is always available as an additional upgrade option.

 ### Potent Ancestry
-The positive starting affixes of relics you find have a minimum point value of 2.
-Additionally, this immediately upgrades any starting affixes on relics you currently have if they started with 1 point.
+After seeing a new relic you find, you may choose for its positive starting affixes to have a minimum point value of 2.
+Additionally, this immediately upgrades any starting affixes on relics you are currently wearing if they started with 1 point.

-Relics you find can no longer be used by other characters.
+Restriction: Relics you do this on cannot be used by other characters.

 ### Potent Descendents
 The thematic affixes of your relics have a minimum point value of 2.
 Additionally, this immediately upgrades any thematic affixes on relics you currently have if they started with 1 point.

 ### Min-Max
-Negative starting affixes on relics you find have double potency, and the resulting extra points are distributed randomly across the rest of the starting affixes.
-Additionally, this immediately doubles the original potency of any negative starting affixes on relics you currently have and distributes the resulting extra points randomly across the other starting affixes on those relics.
+After seeing a new relic you find, you may choose for its negative starting affixes to have double potency, and the resulting extra points are distributed randomly across the rest of the starting affixes.
+Additionally, this immediately doubles the original potency of any negative starting affixes on relics you are currently wearing and distributes the resulting extra points randomly across the other starting affixes on those relics.

-If a relic you find has no negative affixes on it, you may add a random generic affix to it with a maximum point value of -4, then add the resulting extra points randomly to the other starting affixes.
+If a relic you find has no negative affixes on it and you wish to use this effect, you may add a random generic affix to it with a maximum point value of -4, then add the resulting extra points randomly to the other starting affixes.

-Relics you find can no longer be used by other characters.
+Restriction: Relics you do this on cannot be used by other characters.

 ## Tarot Cards